yuvraaj2002/AI-Notes/Python/Object Oriented Programming/Encapsulation.md

 Private members are intended to be used only within the class and we can make a class member to be private by using `doube underscore`.
 Python prevents the access of private class member outside the by using name mangling, where the class member name is modified by adding class name at the front.

-`Note` Since python do not enforce strict access control so one can still access the private class member outside the class by using the syntax $_Classname__privateClassMember$
+`Note` Since python do not enforce strict access control so one can still access the private class member outside the class by using the syntax _Classname__privateClassMember

 ```python
 class MyClass: